 Rhine Cottage Rural Haven

 Rhine Cottage is a quaint and cosy traditional beamed cottage, with a wood-burner, a stream opposite and in the heart of the village of Llanegryn.
-This delightful stone cottage has recently been recently refurbished and tastefully decorated to a very high standard, whilst retaining all its character features along with the comforts of modern living.
+This delightful 'get away from it all' stone cottage has recently been recently refurbished and tastefully decorated to a very high standard, whilst retaining all its character features along with the comforts of modern living including

 Set on the edge of The Snowdonia National Park, the village of Llanegryn is ideally situated for whatever type of holiday you want.
 For those with families, miles of sweeping sandy beaches can be found in Tywyn or Aberdovey.
 If you're into cycling or horse ridding, there are numerous scenic places to ride.
 This is a walker paradise with Bird Rock & Cader Idris just a few minutes' drive away!
 If you're not the active type, then how about a ride on the Talyllyn Narrow Gauge Railway up to the mystical Dolgoch Falls?